 Your rights as the data subject.

-This Policy applies to all services of DPD Ireland, its subsidiary companies and DPD Group.
+This Policy applies to all services of DPD Ireland and its subsidiary companies.

 Personal data includes particulars on personal or factual circumstances of a specific or determinable individual person.
 This includes for instance information such as name, address, telephone number and email address.